WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 function, i.e. as binary information, not as a string.
 This is especially important for blockchains addresses, which appear in different encodings.

-Using the 2.4.2.2 blockchain address `1C8KSK68SJjfDSBx9BpSx3qB3bePf23r77` as an example, this results in the following pseudocode for deriving authentication
+Using the blockchain address `1C8KSK68SJjfDSBx9BpSx3qB3bePf23r77` from [Paragraph 2.4.2.2](#2422-management-messages) as an example, this results in the following pseudocode for deriving authentication tokens:
-tokens:

 ```pseudocode
     tokenlength := 32